TimoLob/Federated-Learning/VFLIP/README.md

 For participant $i$, the anomaly scores are calculated by masking everything except $h_j$ for each $j\neq i$, then comparing the distance from the output of the MAE for $h_i$ to the actual input using the $l2$ norm.

-#todo Review after re-reading BadVFL

 During training, the attacker injects the backdoor trigger into the target label samples.

-Therefore, if at the inference stage, if the attacker inserts the backdoor trigger into non-target label samples, it results in a high anomaly score for the malicious embedding because the MAE did not learn about the relationship between the backdoor-triggered embeddings and the embeddings of the non-target labels.
+Therefore, at the inference stage, if the attacker inserts the backdoor trigger into non-target label samples, it results in a high anomaly score for the malicious embedding because the MAE did not learn about the relationship between the backdoor-triggered embeddings and the embeddings of the non-target labels.

+(See [BadVFL#Mental Model](../BadVFL/README.md#mental-model), the MAE has never seen the combination of backdoored source image embeddings and source image embeddings.)

 If a anomaly score exceeds a certain threshold, then it counts as one vote towards marking that local embedding as malicious.
 If the majority of the votes are signaling malicious, then the input is considered a backdoor-triggering embedding.